Nylon 3200 Glass-filled 3D printing material

-Information, tricks, know-how, and advice to help you print your 3D model in our Nylon 3200 Glass-filled (plastic) material.
+3D printed using the SLS technology, our Nylon 3200 Glass-filled is a mix of polyamide powder and glass fibers.
+Get all information to help you print your 3D model in our Nylon 3200 Glass-filled (plastic) material.

 Nylon 3200 Glass-filled Material Guide